 Yes.
 You do need the vaccine even if you have had COVID-19.
-We don’t yet know how long you are protected after you have had COVID-19, so it is important to have the vaccine to strengthen your immunity.
+We do not yet know how long you are protected after you have had COVID-19, so it is important to have the vaccine to strengthen your immunity.

 No. You cannot get the vaccine if you currently have COVID-19.
 If you do get COVID-19 between your first and second vaccine, your second shot may be delayed until you have completed your isolation period and symptoms have improved or resolved.
 Please speak to your provider if this happens to you.
 Once your symptoms have improved, you can get the vaccine.

 Yes.
-Continuing to wear a mask, social distance, and washing your hands frequently is still recommended as experts don’t yet know whether getting a COVID-19 vaccine will prevent you from spreading the virus that causes COVID-19 to other people, even if you don’t get sick yourself.
+Continuing to wear a mask, social distance, and wash your hands frequently is still recommended because experts don’t yet know whether getting a COVID-19 vaccine will prevent you from spreading the virus that causes COVID-19 to other people even if you don’t get sick yourself.
 Experts also need to understand more about the protection that COVID-19 vaccines provide in real-world conditions.

 Myths About COVID-19 Vaccines:

 The Facts: These vaccines could be made fast and still be safe for three simple reasons.